mrjones-plip/mrjones-medic-scratch/app-building/readme.md

 ## set up CHT web login if needed

-* create a new area w/ a contact
+* create a new Facility with a contact
-* create a user w/ the new contact: chw/331Medic
+* associate your admin user the new contact

 ---